IvyCharon/Train_Ticket_System/README.md

 # Train_Ticket_System
-There are still many bugs with this project.
+There are still many bugs in this project.